npotts24/npotts24.github.io/about-me.md

 Currently, I am a Junior at Morgan State University, located in Baltimore, Maryland.
 I am pursuing a Bachelor’s degree in Computer Science.
 My expected graduation date is in 2026.
-I currently live in Bowie, Maryland.
+I currently live in Baltimore, Maryland.
 I hope to become a cybersecurity analyst some day.